jenmerritt/Week3-day3-hogwarts_lab/README.md

 ## Approach:
 - Seed database and work through RESTful routes to firstly get the data and then gradually build up each route to be able to add / update / delete.
 - Following the lab, I did some additional CSS work to make it more presentable.
 Hogwarts was a fun topic for me so I enjoyed styling it up a bit!
+- I also deployed the app to Heroku.

 ## Challenges and Learnings:
 - Learning how to manipulate the :id params in the controller in order to edit a specific student was a key learning point for me, and I found the lab a useful exercise for practicing my understanding of this.